cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 ## Day 10 - 08/09
 Today I improved the QTE system with a responsive UI and improved the movement manager code

+## Day 11 - 11/09
+Today I improved the slope QTE Physics, as well as fixed a bug in the walking animation while on a slope.
+I also added the company and game logo to the initial scene